* Former president of the Center for Constitutional Rights

 In November 2006, the Democratic Lawyers of Germany, along with the European Association of Lawyers for Democracy and World Human Rights, presented Ratner with the Hans Litten Prize “in recognition of his pioneering work on international human rights with the [CCR].”
 In his acceptance speech, Ratner condemned the United States as an oppressive nation infested with injustice and evil.
 His remarks included the following:

-In August 2014, after Israel had launched a military operation designed to degrade and destroy Hamas’s missile stockpiles and vast underground tunnel network in the Gaza Strip, Ratner condemned Israel.
+In August 2014, after Israel had launched a military operation designed to degrade and destroy Hamas’s missile stockpiles and vast underground tunnel network in the Gaza Strip, Ratner condemned the Jewish state.
 Among the charges he made were the following: